soi-20/brains/_posts/1930-01-01-avoid-competition.md

 ### Category Creation = Game Creation

-Which market depend on you, not on the user.
-You’re not in the market the user think you’re in — you’re in the market you believe you’re in.
+Which market depends on you, not on the user.
+You’re not in the market the users think you’re in — you’re in the market you believe you’re in.
 I believe in the power of a single visionary to bend the future to their will.
 I believe in creating, not finding.

 Most failed companies made the wrong “awesome product” by choosing the wrong market and following the wrong direction "told by the user you talked to".
-Most user get pitched "understandable idea" because founders think they have to prove market fit before building product depth.
+Most users get pitched "understandable idea" because founders think they have to prove market fit before building product depth.
 If your business fits in a market design by someone else, you are “default dead”.

 The real question is : Do you have a vision of the future and design a market that only you can build and dominate?